About Hearing Loss

 Our Approach to Regenerating Lost Cochlear Hair Cells

 Frequency’s lead program, FX-322, is designed to activate progenitor cells in the inner ear to regenerate damaged auditory cells and repair hearing loss.
 Three clinical studies in which a single dose of FX-322 was administered have shown hearing improvements in measures of speech perception.
 In addition, FX-322 was observed to be well-tolerated with no serious adverse effects.

 FX-322 is designed to be a disease-modifying therapy that repairs the underlying biology that causes hearing loss.

 FX-322 is administered through the eardrum (intratympanically) and into the middle ear in a procedure that takes approximately 10 to 15 minutes, and is a routine, office-based procedure for ear, nose and throat specialists.

-The two primary ways to measure hearing are intelligibility, or the ability to understand spoken words, and the audibility, or loudness, of sound.
+The two primary ways to measure hearing are speech perception, or the ability to understand spoken words, and audibility, or loudness, of sound.

 Today, there are no FDA-approved medical therapies for the treatment of hearing loss.
-While amplifying devices such as hearing aids can make sounds louder, they have limited ability to improve intelligibility, particularly in noisy environments.
-Intelligibility is particularly important to understand speech in social settings such as in meetings or at restaurants, where filtering sound is critical for communication.
+While amplifying devices such as hearing aids can make sounds louder, they have limited ability to improve speech perception, particularly in noisy environments.
+Speech perception is particularly important in social settings such as in meetings or at restaurants, where filtering sound is critical for communication.

 - Goman, A, et al. Addressing Estimated Hearing Loss in 2060.
 JAMA Otolaryngol Head Neck Surg.
 2017 Jul; 143(7): 733–734.

 - World Health Organization (WHO).
-Deafing and Hearing Loss. (epub/last updated March 1, 2020)
+Deafness and Hearing Loss. (epub/last updated March 1, 2020)